jflamy/owlcms4/owlcms-docker/README.md

 3. There is no need to install an ingress controller, traefik is installed by default

-4. Point to the correct cluster configuration
+4. For the remaining steps Point to the correct cluster configuration

    ```bash
    export KUBECONFIG=~/.kube/k3s.yaml